 The numbers are disconcerting, yet they do not necessarily spell stark downsides for beleaguered homeowners in every case.
-As we have duly noted over time at the proven real estate Law Office of Rajeh A. Saadeh in Somerville, New Jersey individuals and families facing housing challenges “have options.”
+As we have duly noted over time at the proven real estate Law Office of Rajeh A. Saadeh in Bridgewater, New Jersey individuals and families facing housing challenges “have options.”
 Those range from a stout foreclosure defense or negotiated outcome ensuring home retention to multiple exit strategies and additional opportunities.

 We welcome the opportunity to apply our firm’s proven advocacy on behalf of diverse clients across the state who need immediate and aggressive legal representation in housing matters.